yao-matrix/APOLLO/README.md

 ![hippo](https://raw.githubusercontent.com/zhuhanqing/APOLLO/main/docs/static/videos/apollo_demo.gif)

 ## 🔥 News
+- [2025/2] We are working on integrating APOLLO with the support of Hugging Face Transformers.

+- [2025/2] Fix the compatibility issue of quantized APOLLO with bitsandbytes.

 - [2025/1] APOLLO is integrated into [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 Try it for memory-efficient LLM full-parameter fine-tuning.

 - [2024/12] We are happy to release **the official implementation of APOLLO v1.0.0** in PyPI (see [here](https://pypi.org/project/apollo-torch/)).
 We support QAPOLLO using int8 weight quantization from Q-Galore.